After Pirelli, Chinese shopping spree in Italy to continue

 "Asian investors are coming big time, make no mistake," an investment banker said.
 "Italy is one of the most open European markets and it's under-invested."

-Italian Prime Minister Matteo Renzi's government has signalled it is not going to stand in their way.
+Italian Prime Minister Matteo Renzi's government has signaled it is not going to stand in their way.

 The main drawbacks to foreign investments in Italy have long been lack of growth and a Byzantine legal and regulatory framework, bankers say.